hemagsbe-4073/Hema_G_S_Active_Suspension_Control/README.md

 # Active Suspension Control System using MATLAB & Simulink

-## Introduction
+##  Project Overview

-Vehicle suspension systems are designed to reduce the effect of road disturbances on the vehicle body and improve ride comfort.
-In conventional passive suspension systems, the damping characteristics are fixed and cannot adapt to changing road conditions.
-This project focuses on developing an active suspension control system capable of minimizing body oscillations and improving damping performance under external disturbances.
+This project focuses on designing an active suspension control system to reduce vehicle body vibrations caused by road disturbances.

-The suspension system was modeled using a second-order transfer function and analyzed in MATLAB and Simulink.
-A controller was designed to improve system stability, reduce settling time, and suppress oscillations caused by road bumps.
+The suspension model was analyzed using MATLAB and Simulink, and a PD controller was implemented to improve damping behavior and reduce settling time.

+The main objective was not just to make the system stable, but to improve how efficiently and smoothly the vehicle stabilizes after a disturbance.

 ---